mozilla/Overscripted-Data-Analysis-Challenge/README.md

 - You can ask for help and discuss your ideas on gitter.
 Click [here](https://gitter.im/overscripted-discuss/community) to join !

+- Please reference your issues on a PR so that they link and autoclose.
+Refer to [this](https://help.github.com/en/articles/closing-issues-using-keywords)

 - If your OS is Ubuntu and you have trouble installing spark with conda.
 Refer to this [link](https://datawookie.netlify.com/blog/2017/07/installing-spark-on-ubuntu/).

 ### Glossary